LouisHwa/AI-Triage-Companion/README.md

 As this is just a proof of concept of our idea.

+- Supports input (audio)
 - Tele-medicines with pharmacies
 - Collaboration with KKs and public hospitals to make consulation bookings
 - Emergency call, directs to a real doctor or nurse via phone call (agentic)
+- Integrate more agents to handle other acute minor diseases (flu, rashes, headache)
+- Implement Firebase analytics: to collect anonymous usage data to help us understand how users interact with our app.
+- Implement Firebase crashlytics: to track and report app crashes and errors.
+This data is essential for identifying and fixing issues to improve the app’s stability.